eefriedman/rust/src/doc/reference.md

 - `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any; the `simd` feature gate is necessary to use this attribute.
-- `unsafe_no_drop_flag` - on structs, remove the flag that prevents destructors from being run twice.
-Destructors might be run multiple times on the same object with this attribute.
-To use this, the `unsafe_no_drop_flag` feature gate must be enabled.
 - `doc` - Doc comments such as `/// foo` are equivalent to `#[doc = "foo"]`.
 - `rustc_on_unimplemented` - Write a custom note to be shown along with the error when the trait is found to be unimplemented on a type.